Cuyer/thedome/README.md

 # TheDome backend

 This project uses Ktor with MongoDB.
-The service periodically pulls Rust servers from the Battlemetrics API, saves them into MongoDB and exposes `/servers` endpoint which returns servers sorted by rank with pagination.
+The service periodically pulls Rust servers from the Battlemetrics API, saves them into MongoDB and exposes `/servers` endpoint which returns servers sorted by rank with pagination metadata.
 Scheduled tasks are managed using the Ktor Task Scheduling plugin.

 ## Running